 As said, Tony Meehan 's connections inside Apple got two singles out on the Beatles' label.
 First up (Jan '69) was the awesome ‘Road to Nowhere’ with its highs, lows and Leahy’s organ solo workout. (the cover of the Portuguese edition is shown above) Its B-side is the brilliant ‘Illusions’ written by Hughie Nicholson of the Poets.
 Most reckonthat if it had been the A-side the band might have had a better chance of a hit.
 Anyway it saw no chart action.
 It is said that some controversy with the BBC led to the band dropping the 'White' from their name.
 Certainly the "White" was dropped because it was felt that music from anyone with that name would not be played on American radio or T.V. because of the racial connotations.
 The band never liked that name anyway apparently.
 Some later runs of 'Nowhere' were credited just to - 'Trash'.
 Left to right on the Portuguese cover photo above are : Timi Donald (drums), Frazer Watson (guitar), Ronnie Leahy (organ), Ian Clews (vocals) and Colin Morrison (bass).

-Ad pic above from Jim Mc.
-Ad pic below from Jimf.
+Ad pic above left from Jim Mc.
+Ad pic right from Jimf.

 The second single (Apple 17) was a cover of the Beatles - ‘Golden